 My final recommendation is one of the most popular.
 The CityPass is a discount card that offers you admission to some of SF's top museums.

 With this card, you can see the California Academy of Sciences, the Exploratorium, and the Aquarium of the Bay.
-They also have the option to visit the SF Museum of Modern Art instead of the Exploratorium.

 If you love sports, you will find a variety of teams in action this November.
 You can catch a professional football or basketball game.
 You can also see a hockey game or college football.